Nivå

-Nivå is a town with a population of 7,997 (1 January 2022) in the municipality of Fredensborg on the island of Zealand (Sjælland) in Denmark.
+Nivå is a town with a population of 8,769 (1 January 2025) in the municipality of Fredensborg on the island of Zealand (Sjælland) in Denmark.
 Nivå is a residential town on the coast of the Øresund.
 It has a stop on the Copenhagen – Helsingør Kystbanen rail line.

 The town is the site for Nivaagaard museum, a marina and a desolated shopping center by the railway station, which includes only a library and a Netto supermarket.
 The town possesses two schools; Nivå Skole Syd (formerly known as Nivå Centralskole) and Nivå Skole Nord (formerly known as Niverødgaardskolen), whilst a golf course lies to the West.
 Its landscape is varied and ranges from marshland to suburban habitations.
-20% or more of the inhabitants have a foreign background mostly muslims with middle eastern origin.

 History

 For several hundreds of years (until 1980), the town and the surrounding areas and villages, lay ground to three brickyards.
 Today, the landscape are marked with former clay pits, which now serves as lakes and a marina bassin.

 The oldest known ring oven in the world (1870) has been preserved.
 It used to be a part of the oldest brickyard, Nivaagaard Brickyard (in Danishg: Nivaagaard Teglværk).
 The brickyard is regularly open for visits each summer.